 Types of Auto Insurance Coverage

 As the Insurance Information Institute describes, there are multiple types of auto insurance.
 Some are mandatory while others are optional.
-In Wisconsin.
-Property damage liability insurance and bodily injury insurance cover a victim of any car accident the insured party causes.
+In Wisconsin. property damage liability insurance and bodily injury insurance cover a victim of any car accident the insured party causes.
 According to the Wisconsin Department of Motor Vehicles, the minimum insurance requirement is $10,000 for property damage, $25,000 for injury or death of one person, and $50,000 for injury or death of multiple people.

 Additional insurance coverages include rental insurance, if the car is not owned by the driver, and uninsured/underinsured motorist insurance, which protects you if you were hit by a driver who does not have enough insurance to cover your costs or who fled the scene at the time of the crash.
 Personal injury protection insurance pays for medical costs and lost wages of the driver or passengers of a vehicle where the driver was not liable.

 The compassionate Wauwatosa car accident attorneys of Groth Law Firm handle all types of auto accidents large to small, and will work tirelessly to ensure that your damages are fairly compensated.
-Call us today at 877-375-7001 to schedule a free consultation.

 If you or a family member has been injured in a car accident, you may need an attorney who will protect your legal rights.
 Our law firm has helped personal injury clients in Wauwatosa, Milwaukee, and across Wisconsin.
 Let us review your case and determine if we can help you.

 To speak with an experienced car accident attorney call Groth Law at (414) 240-0707, or complete our online case submission form.